qemus/virtiso-x86/readme.md

   It contains every x86 driver the official image has, and even the .MSI installer, so there is zero loss of functionality.

-  See also [Virtiso x64](https://github.com/qemus/virtiso/) if you need x64 drivers and [Virtiso ARM](https://github.com/qemus/virtiso-arm/) for  ARM64 drivers.
+  See also [VirtISO x64](https://github.com/qemus/virtiso/) if you need x64 drivers and [VirtISO ARM](https://github.com/qemus/virtiso-arm/) for  ARM64 drivers.

 # Stars
 [![Stars](https://starchart.cc/qemus/virtiso-x86.svg?variant=adaptive)](https://starchart.cc/qemus/virtiso-x86)